 Do NOT create generic repositories.
 They look fine when you look at them.
-But as the application grow you’ll notice that you have to do some workarounds in them which will break open/closed principle.
+But as the application grows, you’ll notice that you have to do some workarounds in them which will break open/closed principle.

 It’s much better to create repositories that are specific for an entity and it’s aggregate since it’s much easier to show intent.
 And you’ll also only create methods that you really need, YAGNI.

 Generic repositories also remove the whole idea with choosing an OR/M since you can’t use your favorite OR/Ms features.

 Most OR/Ms available do already implement the UoW pattern.
 You simply just need to create an interface and make an adapter (Google Adapter pattern) implementation for your OR/M.

 private readonly ITransaction _transaction;

 public NHibernateUnitOfWork(ISession session)